Facilitating Practical Fault-tolerant Quantum Computing Based on Color Codes: State injection

 where $p(A)$, $p(B)$, $p(AB)$ are the probabilities of $A$, $B$, both $A$ and $B$ occurring respectively.

 According to these correlation coefficients, one can design the post-selection scheme flexibly with the syndromes whose correlation coefficients are larger.
 Apparently, the post-selection with more syndromes will lead to lower success rate of post-selection.
-Here we present an example (scheme B in Fig.~\ref{fig14}) where the logical error rate is reduced by 4 times when $p=10^{-3}$ compared to scheme A, while the success rate of post-selection is still over $56\%$.
+Here we present an example with 35 post-selected syndromes (scheme B) where the logical error rate is reduced by 4 times when $p=10^{-3}$ compared to scheme A, while the success rate of post-selection is still over $56\%$.
+More examples of post-selection schemes with lower success rates are shown in Appendix~\ref{ac}.

 Contrary to previous works on state injections in surface codes, the success rate of post selections in our protocol does not decay sharply as the code distance increases, but is only linearly related to the physical error rate (see Fig.~\ref{fig14}c and Table.~\ref{t1}).
 On account of the fact that errors farther from the top qubit $\ket{\psi}$ are on a longer logical string (i.e., the data qubit string that connects left and right boundaries), the stabilizers of the post-selected syndromes are located around the top qubit.
-Therefore, the number of post-selected syndromes does not increase with the code distance, which means one can inject a physical state into a logical state with arbitrary code distance in one step, rather than two steps as in Ref~\cite{li2015magic}.
+Therefore, the number of post-selected syndromes does not increase with the code distance, which means one can inject a physical state into a logical state with arbitrary code distance in one step, rather than two steps as in Ref.~\cite{li2015magic}.
 In addition, this feature provides our protocol with a high success rate of post-selection, around $98\%$ ($88\%$) in scheme A when $p=10^{-4}$ ($10^{-3}$).